nats-io/java-nats-examples/js-multi-tool/README.md

 `-rs` round size (number) for pubAsync, default to 100, maximum 1000.
 Publishing asynchronously uses the "sawtooth" pattern.
 This means we publish a round of messages, collecting all the futures that receive the PublishAck until we reach the round size.
 At that point we process all the futures we have collected, then we start over until we have published all the messages.

+`-lf` latency flag tells the publish to add information so the subscribe half of the run can calculate latency

 ```shell
 ...
 JsMulti ... -ps 512 -rs 50